Frequently Asked Questions

 Can you speak that language?

-Not as well as I'd like.
+Not by far as well as I'd like.
+(Better than Russian, though.)

 What's the use of a language that nobody can speak?
 Is it a secret language?